Comprehensive Guide to Hit and Run Accidents in Australia

 2. Your options in court include:

-• Seeking diversion (for less serious cases, where available)
+• Seeking diversion (for less severe cases, where available)

 • Pleading guilty